 Where Do Huckleberries Grow?

 Now that we know what they are, it might be prudent to inquire where huckleberries grow.
 There are four species of huckleberry in the genus Gaylussacia, which are native to the eastern and southeastern United States, but these are not the berries to which we are referring.
-Western huckleberries belong to the genus Vaccinium and found among the coniferous forests of the West Coast of the U.S.
+Western huckleberries belong to the genus Vaccinium and found among the coniferous forests of the West Coast of the United States.

 How to Grow Huckleberries